-The heat and humidity also makes you sweat, causing the body to excrete toxins like harmful metals, alcohol, nicotine and other gases.
+The heat and humidity also make you sweat, causing the body to excrete toxins like harmful metals, alcohol, nicotine and other gases.
 The accumulation of these gases and toxins hinders the body’s natural healing.
 Sweating helps to eliminate these toxins and improve blood flow.
 In turn, more toxins can flow freely to the skin’s surface further cleaning out the pores.

-For someone who is unable to exercise due to injury or medical conditions, a sauna will offer some of the benefits that an exercise session would.
-However if you are healthy and able to exercise, you cannot replace a good workout with this.
+For someone unable to exercise due to injury or medical conditions, a sauna will offer some of the benefits that an exercise session would.
+However, if you are healthy and able to exercise, you cannot replace a good workout with this.
 An exercise routine, especially if done with a personal trainer, helps you improve your muscular strength, offers greater joint and bone flexibility, and helps burn significant weight or maintain a healthy weight.

-What are the different types of sauna?
+What are the different types of saunas?

 The most traditional form of sauna, the dry sauna involves the formation of tremendous heat by pouring water over heated rocks.
 This creates humidity levels of about 20%, allowing the body time to acclimatize as the rate of heat transfer is slow.
 This is why you can spend more time inside even if the thermometer hits 70 degrees Celsius.

 Through this organic method of creating steam, the body benefits from the removal of toxic metals such as sodium, lead and cadmium.
-In a single session you can end up burning over 300 calories, which is a long jog or an hour of weight training.
+In a single session, you can end up burning over 300 calories, which is a long jog or an hour of weight training.

 A steam sauna is also known as a wet sauna because it maintains a humidity level of 100% and touches temperatures of about 35 to 50 degrees Celsius.
-Due to the high humidity, a steam sauna can be used with essential oils which are relaxing and also work as antibacterial and antiseptic agents.
+Due to the high humidity, a steam sauna can be used with essential oils that are relaxing and also work as antibacterial and antiseptic agents.

 A steam sauna is effective at relieving congestion and respiratory conditions by relaxing the airways and moistening the throat.
-It boosts circulation and speeds up muscle recovery and is also useful in burning calories.
+It boosts circulation speeds up muscle recovery and is also useful in burning calories.

-An infrared sauna is vastly different from the dry and steam sauna.
-It creates sweat by heating your body slowly from the core outwards, heating up the water content inside the body.
+An infrared sauna is vastly different from a dry and steam sauna.
+It creates sweat by heating your body slowly from the core outwards, heating the water content inside the body.
 It uses a much lower temperature and gradual heating through the form of infrared radiation known as FAR rays.

-Because it functions at a much lower temperature, an infrared sauna allows you to sit comfortably for a longer period of time than the other two forms of sauna.
+Because it functions at a much lower temperature, an infrared sauna allows you to sit comfortably for a longer period than the other two forms of sauna.
 It is considered very effective at: